yhkaplan/swift-migration-presentation-2019-07-30/README.md

 - Things like major renaming should be in separate PRs to make review easier
 - Set goals and monitor progress with tools like *tokei*

+^ Trying to make the logic significantly different while migrating makes reviews harder and makes it difficult to prevent bugs from entering
-^ "brew install tokei", faster than cloc
+^ Running relevant tests on each commit allows for peace of mind ^ "brew install tokei", faster than cloc

 ---